£260

 The dates for bursary applications are as follows:

-Autumn term Young Artists 2025 – bursary applications are open between Monday 5 May to Friday 30 May 2025
+Summer term Young Artists 2026 – bursary applications are open between (Monday 12 January to Friday 20 February 2026).

 After these dates, places will go on general sale, meaning it is still possible to enrol, but that we won’t be able to consider you for a bursary-supported place.